opensearch-project/documentation-website/_opensearch/install/docker-upgrade.md

 Review the [Upgrade Overview](NEEDLINK) for recommendations about backing up your configuration files and creating a snapshot of the cluster state and indexes before you make any changes to your OpenSearch cluster.

 OpenSearch nodes cannot be downgraded.
 If you need to revert the upgrade, then you will need to perform a fresh installation of OpenSearch and restore the cluster from a snapshot.
+Take a snapshot and store it in a remote repository before beginning the upgrade procedure.
 {: .note}

 ### Rolling upgrade